PlatonRemis/sf_data_science/project_0/README.md

 ### Description

-Write a program that guesses a number from 1 to 100 in as few attempts as possible
+Write a program that guesses a number from 1 to 100 in as few attempts as possible.

 ### Quality Metric